Judicial Officer for the RFU, Six Nations and World Rugby.

 - represented a celebrated jockey and horse trainer charged with rape (defendant acquitted)

-- defended one of three Company Directors accused of conspiracy to blackmail, the allegation being that they used men known to be linked to the IRA to terrorise (with firearms) those owing money to their company with firearms (all defendants acquitted)
+- defended one of three Company Directors accused of conspiracy to blackmail, the allegation being that they used men known to be linked to the IRA to terrorise (with firearms) those owing money to their company (all defendants acquitted)

 - prosecuted the counter manager of a NatWest bank branch, who had stolen £150,000 from ATM machines and attempted to conceal the thefts with a complex string of internal transfers (convicted)